Julian Sands

 Julian Richard Morley Sands (4 January 1958 – c.
 13 January 2023) was an English actor.
-He had his breakout role as George Emerson in A Room with a View (1985) and went on to appear in The Killing Fields (1984), Gothic (1986), Siesta (1987), Warlock (1989), Arachnophobia (1990), Naked Lunch (1991), Boxing Helena (1993), Leaving Las Vegas (1995), The Medallion (2003), Ocean's Thirteen (2007), and The Girl with the Dragon Tattoo (2011).
-His television roles included Nick Hardaway in Rose Red (2002), Vladimir Bierko in 24 (2006), Jor-El in Smallville (2009–2010), and the voice of Valmont in Jackie Chan Adventures (2000–2002).
+He had co-starring roles in Oxford Blues and The Killing Fields in 1984.
+The following year, Sands played George Emerson in A Room with a View; this became his breakout role.
+He then went on to appear in Gothic (1986); Warlock (1989); Arachnophobia (1990); Naked Lunch (1991); Leaving Las Vegas (1995); and The Girl with the Dragon Tattoo (2011).
+His television roles included Nick Hardaway in Rose Red (2002), Vladimir Bierko in 24 (2006) and Jor-El in Smallville (2009–2010); he also voiced the character of Valmont in Jackie Chan Adventures (2000–2002).

 In January 2023, Sands went missing while hiking in the San Gabriel Mountains.
+Several unsuccessful searches for him were undertaken.
 Five months later, his remains were discovered in the area he had been visiting.

 Early life

-Julian Richard Morley Sands was born in Otley on 4 January 1958, the son of Conservative Party councillor Brenda (née Leach) and soil analyst William Sands.
-His mother was also a leading figure in the local amateur dramatic society.
-He was educated at Lord Wandsworth College in Long Sutton, Hampshire, then studied at London's Central School of Speech and Drama.
+Julian Richard Morley Sands was born in Otley on 4 January 1958.
+He was the son of Conservative Party councillor Brenda (née Leach) and soil analyst William Sands.
+Brenda Sands was a leading figure in the local amateur dramatic society.
+Sands was educated at Lord Wandsworth College in Long Sutton, Hampshire and at London's Central School of Speech and Drama.

 Career

-Sands began his film career appearing in supporting roles in films, including Oxford Blues (1984) and The Killing Fields (1984).
+Sands appeared in small roles in Oxford Blues (1984) and The Killing Fields (1984).
 He also had a cameo as a Greek soldier in the BBC adaptation of The Box of Delights in 1984.
-He appeared opposite John Hurt in the Swiss horror film After Darkness in 1985.
-He was cast as the romantic lead in the 1985 film A Room with a View.
-Following the success of A Room with a View and Ken Russell's Gothic (1986) Sands dropped out of Maurice and decided to move to Hollywood to pursue a career in American films, where he appeared in a range of roles.
+Sands appeared in After Darkness in 1985.

+Sands played the romantic lead role of George Emerson in the 1985 film A Room with a View.
+This role became his breakout role.
+Following the success of A Room with a View and Ken Russell's Gothic (1986), Sands abandoned the lead role he had signed on to play in Maurice and moved to Hollywood to pursue a career in American films.